atduskgreg/TenSeconds/README.md

 ### TODO

 * Add button pressed state
-* Maybe gray background for tutorial?
+* Maybe gray background for menu? (animation to and from gray background)
+* Save time of final run for tutorial as last time
 * Add back button from tutorial to main menu
 * Add sounds on button presses
 * Make animation for credits flip out panel